madness seeking mastery

 This unusually shaped nerve center, with ten branching wings splaying out from two central parking structures, sat elevated above the surrounding landscape, obscured from public view.

-The design was heralded by its architect, Kevin Roche, as a vessel for collaboration and innovation, the nature of which unspecified.
-In interviews about the design, Roche spoke of the intent of the structure using the same language with which a planned community might be described.
+The design was heralded by its architect, Kevin Roche, as a vessel for collaboration and innovation.
+In interviews about the design, Roche spoke of the intent of the structure using the same language with which a planned community might be described—he discussed the horizontal architecture as a vessel for collaboration through proximity and access.

-The utopianism and horizontality were farcical, given that this was a facility occluded from view in the hills of Fairfield county, only accessible to three percent of the 100,000 Union Carbide employees globally.
+The utopianism and horizontality operated in a facility occluded from view in the hills of Fairfield county, the decisions made in its interior involving only a thin slice of the corporate hierarchy.

 { untitled, Iris Yaun, 2026 }